Hobbies

 Sailing

-Now that I'm less nimble, I do most of my sailing on thousand-foot-long cruise ships.
-Not that I was ever much of a bareboat sailor--Mike was much better--but I still think sailing was great fun and a terrific hobby.
-It's also not very expensive relatively speaking as long as you're prepared to rough it a little.
+I'm slightly less agile these days and do most of my sailing on cruise ships.
+Not that I was ever much of a bareboat sailor--Mike was much better.
+However, I still think of sailing as a terrific hobby and great fun.

-Most boats, for example, cost less than $1,200 a day, including a captain and provisions.
-When you spread this cost over six people, it's $200 / person / day.
-This is a fraction of the cost of six people vacationing at a Caribbean resort in a waterfront room, visiting 5 or 6 other islands, deserted beaches, and uncrowded anchorages.
+It's not a rich-man's sport.
+In fact, it's an inexpensive way to vacation if you're prepared to rough it and deal with the occasional mishaps.
+Most sailboats, for example, cost less than $1,200 a day, including a captain and provisions.
+That's $200 / day / person with six people sailing.
+This is a small fraction of what it would cost to: vacation at a Caribbean resort in an ocean-facing room, visit 5 or 6 nearby islands, swim on deserted beaches, dine and drink in exotic anchorages.

 Watch Collecting

-I've been collecting relatively inexpensive watches now for several years.
-In fact, I have one watch from Temu that cost $4, and it looks and works just like a Cartier Tank Watch that costs $4,000.
+I've been collecting inexpensive watches now for several years like the one I bought from Temu that cost $4, which looks and works as well as a $4,000 Cartier Tank Watch.

-As I've learned, collecting is fun because it celebrates the creative design and amazing engineering that goes into a good watch, not the cost.
+Collecting is fun because it makes you aware of the amazing design and engineering that goes into a good watch.

-You may have noticed that many young people take pictures of their food these days.
+You may have noticed young people taking pictures of their food.
 Apparantly, this is now a thing.
-Food is not just something to eat anymore, it's culinary art, something to master, prepare, talk about, and admire.
+Food is no longer just something to eat, it's potential art, sport, and gastronomical delight.

 Several years ago, Alex created an Instagram site for the food she was experiencing called, "AlexEats."
-Today, she and William post their food pics and blog about food with a legion of followers.
+Today, she and William post food pics and blog about it with a gaggle of followers.

-I don't know how to use Instagram or even if "blog" qualifies as a verb, but I'd say collecting food pics is a real hobby.
+I don't know how to use Instagram, nor do I know if "blog" is a legitimate verb, but I'd say collecting food pics is a real hobby.

 Video Editing

-Video editing has been a hobby of mine for a long time, long enough so that I should be a lot better at it, but I do my best.
+Video editing has been a hobby of mine for a long time, long enough so that I should probably be a lot better at it.
+In any case, examples of my early and late work are on the Fingerboard Videos page of this website.

 © Fingerboard Productions.
 All rights reserved